neelxie/neelxie/README.md

 💬 I am an ex-Andela Software Engineer that has experience working in a full stack and DevOps role, I have spent the last years building accessible responsive user-facing UIs, APIs and documentation in the latest technologies.

-🌱 I’m a curently on a web3 mastery.
-I am also a mentor on 2 different platforms.
+🌱 I am also a mentor on 2 different platforms.
+I am curious and interested in the solutions that blockchain can help us solve hence my interest in web3.

-🔭 I’m currently working on attaining Frontend mastery.
+🔭 I’m currently working on attaining mastery on a journey to Solutions Architect.

 ## Technologies